opentext/storyteller/docs/stl/xp.md

 So user can for example define some story content once and use it several times in the course of the *STL File* and even change it's styling properties.
-This way usetrs can achieve a simple loading-time styling without introducing runtime stylesheet machinery:
+This way users can achieve a simple loading-time styling without introducing runtime stylesheet machinery:

 ```xml